Wheel-Trans: Service provision

 Service is provided by accessible buses and contracted accessible taxi mini-vans.
 Wheel-Trans is a door-to-door service.
 Rides can be reserved up to one week in advance by calling the reservation line, by using the automated Ride-Line touch-tone phone service or by using the recently launched Wheel-Trans Online Trip Booking website.

 Fleet

-Wheel-Trans buses operates as part of the main TTC fleet but do not include wheelchair assessable buses from the regular fleet.
+Wheel-Trans buses operates as part of the main TTC fleet but do not include wheelchair accessible buses from the regular fleet.

 Contracts

 Most of Wheel-Trans operations are provided by the TTC, but some of the services are contracted out to private operators.